 Evaluation and diagnosis of patients with upper and lower extremity orthopedic conditions; also includes immediate management of orthopedic injuries.

 Integrative approach to the musculoskeletal, peripheral nervous, and circulatory systems of the human body.
 Regional approach is used to present lectures with the use of projected drawings, films, slides, and demonstrations.
 Weekly labs reinforce the lectures by a study of osteology, dissected cadavers, and live anatomy palpations.

 SARAT404: Clinical Athletic Training I

 Continued athletic training experience under the supervision and guidance of a program-approved health provider in an approved setting.
 This course includes content relating to examination of the head and spine and situational orthopedic and taping assessments.
-A minimum of 156 hours of clinical experience is required.
+The required clinical education experience must be between 156 and 244 hours.

 SARHP531: Clinical Medicine I

 An overview of tissue response to injury, pain transmission, and pharmacology provide the foundation from which students will learn about physical agents and specific conditions from a medical perspective.
 Students will become familiar with the theoretical and practical application of physical agents as it relates to tissue response to injury and pain control.
 The laboratory portion of this course emphasizes safe and effective application of these modalities using a problem-solving approach to treatment planning and implementation.
 This course also exposes students to typical surgical techniques used in musculoskeletal disorders of the upper extremity and links those interventions to athletic training and physical therapy practice.

 Application of physiological principles under different exercise conditions.
 Integration of the body systems in performance of exercise, work and sports; immediate and long-range effects of these activities on the body.
 Laboratory includes the measurement of physiological parameters under exercise conditions.